godotengine/godot-docs/classes/class_resourceimportersvg.rst

 **Inherits:** :ref:`ResourceImporter<class_ResourceImporter>` **<** :ref:`RefCounted<class_RefCounted>` **<** :ref:`Object<class_Object>`

-Imports an SVG file as a scalable texture for use in 2D or 3D rendering.
+Imports an SVG file as an automatically scalable texture for use in UI elements and 2D rendering.

 .. rst-class:: classref-introduction-group

 Description
 -----------

-This importer imports :ref:`SVGTexture<class_SVGTexture>` resources.
+This importer imports :ref:`DPITexture<class_DPITexture>` resources.
 See also :ref:`ResourceImporterTexture<class_ResourceImporterTexture>` and :ref:`ResourceImporterImage<class_ResourceImporterImage>`.

 .. rst-class:: classref-reftable-group